vjcitn/biocHCA/DimensionalityReduction.md

 Issues:

 - We need a slot that can be either NULL or matrix, Matrix, HDF5Matrix, DelayedMatrix, etc.
-- We need subsetting operations -- perhaps never subset by genes
+- We need subsetting operations
+- Usually, PCA is done on a subset of genes